Britney Jean: Singles

 "Work Bitch" was released as the lead single from Britney Jean on September 15, 2013, one day earlier than expected after a low-quality version was leaked by "one bad apple".
 A writer for MuuMuse described the track as a "massive return to form" and an "exciting way to kick off a brand new era".
 It debuted and peaked at number 12 on the US Billboard Hot 100 with 174,000 first-week downloads, and charted moderately on national singles charts internationally.
 An accompanying music video for the track was premiered on October 1, where Spears is depicted as a dominatrix-like character.
 It received general acclaim from critics, with particular praise directed towards her dancing.
 However, Spears herself commented that she felt forced into maintaining her provocative image, elaborating that she "cut out half the video because I am a mother and because, you know, I have children, and it's just hard to play sexy mom while you're being a pop star as well".

 "Perfume" was released as the second single from Britney Jean on November 3, 2013.
 It received generally favorable reviews from music critics, and was compared to Spears's earlier song "Everytime", taken from her fourth studio album In the Zone (2003).
 The track debuted and peaked at number 76 on the Billboard Hot 100.

+"Til It's Gone" was sent to French radio as the third single on December 4, 2013, where it failed to chart.

 Official remixes for "It Should Be Easy" were commissioned and serviced to clubs in January 2014.
 A spokesperson for Spears said that it would not see a release as a fourth single and that the remixes were "commissioned purely to be used in nightclubs".
 However, on June 13, 2014, "It Should Be Easy" was made available to Italian radio stations, according to EarOne.
 "It Should Be Easy" charted at number 121 in France, number 88 in Canada and number 71 in Switzerland due to digital downloads.

 Official remixes for "Tik Tik Boom" were also commissioned and serviced in February 2014.
 "Tik Tik Boom" charted at number 16 on South Korea's International Gaon Digital Chart.

 In the documentary I Am Britney Jean, Spears mentions "Alien" becoming a single from the album at some point, but this never came to fruition.
 Despite not being released as a single, "Alien" charted at number eight on the US Bubbling Under Hot 100, and 147 on the French Singles Chart, organized by the Syndicat National de l'Édition Phonographique.